 Mathew MorrisMathew, the site supervisor, graduated from the University of Leicester with a BA in Archaeology, and an MA in Landscape Studies.
 Since graduating he has worked for several units and museums in Cambridgeshire, excavating a wide range of rural and urban archaeology ranging from the prehistoric to medieval period.
 Since 2004 he has worked for ULAS where he has participated in a series of major urban excavations in Leicester, including the Highcross Leicester Project, as well as other projects across the East Midlands.
 In 2010 he completed the report for the excavations ULAS carried out beneath De Montfort University's new Business and Law Building and in 2011 he co-authored Visions of Ancient Leicester.
 His interests include urban archaeology, and Roman and medieval archaeology.

 Phil StonePhil joined the Richard III Society in 1976 and over the years has become involved in many areas.
 For twenty years, he was chairman of the London Branch and became a member of the Executive Committee in 1995 following his appointment as the Society's Fotheringhay Coordinator in 1994.
 He became chairman of the Society in 2002.
-Phil has worked closely with Philippa Langley over the last two years supporting her work on the Greyfriars project.
+Phil worked closely with Philippa Langley, supporting her work on the Greyfriars Project.
 Phil frequently lectures on behalf of the Society to both Ricardian and non-Ricardian audiences and has been a frequent contributor to the Society's in-house magazine, the Ricardian Bulletin.
-Phil is now semi-retired, working as a radiologist for the Medway NHS Trust.
-He also has a life-long interest in ancient Egypt.
-He lives in north Kent with his wife Beth, who is also closely involved in the Society.
+Phil lives in north Kent, where he was a radiologist, though he is now fully retired.
+He also has a lifelong interest in ancient Egypt.
+His wife Beth is currently in a residential nursing home but retains her close interest in the Society.